core-wg/oscore/draft-ietf-core-object-security.md

 * Request-response binding: An attacker should not be able to make a client match a response to the wrong request.

 * Non-replayability: An attacker should not be able to cause the receiver to accept a message which it has already accepted.
+(This property is explicitly disabled by certain Observe requests, see {{unprot-fields}}.)

 In the above, the attacker is anyone except the endpoints, e.g. a compromised intermediary.
 Informally, OSCORE provides these properties by AEAD-protecting the plaintext with a strong key and uniqueness of (key, nonce) pairs.
 AEAD encryption {{RFC5116}} provides confidentiality and integrity for the data.
 Response-request binding is provided by including the kid and Partial IV of the request in the AAD of the response.
 Non-replayability of requests and notifications is provided by using unique (key, nonce) pairs and a replay protection mechanism (application dependent, see {{replay-protection}}).